wugologist/MidiToText/README.md

 Running otherwise:
 `args[0] = /path/to/input.midi, args[1] = /path/to/output.txt`

-This can also be run without arguments to open & save dialogs.
+This can also be run without arguments for open & save dialogs.
 This lets the program be run without a terminal.

 ## Output Format